Oklahoma City Overloaded Vehicles or Debris Truck Accident Attorneys

 The Federal Motor Carrier Safety Administration regulates the weight and size limits of cargo and the correct way to secure everything onto the back of a vehicle.

 Regulations require those responsible for loading cargo to secure and attach tie-downs, so they don’t release, open, loosen, or unfasten during transport.
-Edge protection to prevent abrasion or cutting must be used if any tie-down could come in direct contact with the cargo.
+Edge protection must be used to prevent abrasion or cutting if any tie-down could come in direct contact with the cargo.
 The load must also remain inboard if the trailer contains rub rails.

 Rules for the number of tie-downs needed in relation to cargo size and weight are as follows: